KevinIsAProfessional/AIS/README.md

 * AIS_THINNED_POINT_PATH: The GEE path to your thinned presence/absence asset.
 This is a path to an asset, not to a directory.
 It mush NOT end in a forward slash.
 * ASSETID: GEE path to where the covariate files will be exported.
 This is a directory, it must end in a forward slash.

-* TRAINING_DATA: Local directory where, once created, your training files for the model will be exported.
+* TRAINING_DATA: Local directory where, once created, the training csvs containing covariate information your training files  will be exported.
 This happens during the `./training_data`.
-* TESTING_DATA: Local path, including filename, to where `./testing_data.py` will export it's output file. e.g. `./datasets/training_data/<your-filename>.csv`
+* TESTING_DATA: Local path, including filename, to where `./testing_data.py` will export it's output file.
+This is a randomly selected portion of your data to be used for model validation. e.g. `./datasets/training_data/<your-filename>.csv`
 * VISUALIZATION_DATA: Local path, including filename, to where `./ml_script.py` will export it's output file. e.g. `./datasets/visualizations/<your-filename>.csv`
 * HUC_STATE: Local path, including filename, of the .geojson file containing HUC data.
 (8/3/21) We will provide a .geojson for Montana.